GSA/itvmo/_pages/technology-lifecycle-report.md

 <section class="grid-container padding-left-0 padding-right-1">
 <h1 class="margin-top-0">{{ page.title }}</h1>

 <div class="margin-bottom-2">Technology lifecycle management is the compilation of disciplines managing all aspects of technology, from concept to disposal, throughout the technology’s useful life to the business.
 There are many different methodologies in play across the government that address the mechanisms and processes in place to manage their technology.
 This document is intended to be a general reference of common stages of the Technology Lifecycle and how the ITVMO interacts within the various stages.
-Click <a href="{{site.baseurl}}/assets/files/tlr/TLC-Report-FINAL.pdf" target="_blank" title="(opens new Window)" aria-label="Technology Lifecycle Management">Technology Lifecycle Management</a> to read the full content.
+Click <a href="{{site.baseurl}}/assets/files/tlr/TLC-Report-FINAL.pdf" target="_blank" aria-label="Technology Lifecycle Management">Technology Lifecycle Management</a> to read the full content.
 Use the links below to quickly find useful resources.
 Additional resources will be provided as they become available.</div>

-<h2 class="margin-bottom-1">Lifecycle Changes</h2>
+<h2>Lifecycle Stages</h2>
 <div class="usa-accordion">
       <!-- Use the accurate heading level to maintain the document outline -->
       <h3 class="usa-accordion__heading">